You have no items in your shopping cart.

-When I opened the box containing the LED light therapy panel called Facial Secret ($329 in the TIA shop), I wasn’t hugely impressed.
+When I opened the box containing the LED light therapy panel called Facial Secret ($329), I wasn’t hugely impressed.
 The plastic casing looked flimsy and tacky and no money had been wasted on the on/off switch.
 I opened the instruction booklet and immediately saw that each session was a mere five minutes.
 Suddenly, I was looking at Facial Secret in a whole new light.
 For a time challenged person with attention deficit issues, a five-minute treatment is a boon.
 I prepared to embark on my month-long test of this device with a bit more enthusiasm.

 I am a big believer in LED light therapy as an anti-aging treatment.
 It works on wrinkles by targeting water layers on elastin increases production of ATP (the energy engine of cells) and the modulation of reactive oxygen species, which increases cell production.
 Regular use, even with at-home devices, produces good results in my experience and LED is one of the few non-invasive treatments that seems to help with sagging skin.